The Blue Filter: Emphasising Haze and Recovering the Orthochromatic Look

 Why Blue Exaggerates Haze

 Atmospheric haze is largely the product of Rayleigh scattering, in which air molecules and fine particles scatter light in inverse proportion to the fourth power of wavelength.
-Because the exponent is four, short wavelengths scatter far more than long ones: blue light near 450 nm is scattered several times more strongly than red near 650 nm.
-This scattered blue is the veil of luminance that fills the space between camera and distant subject, washing out far detail and lightening shadows at the horizon.
+Because the exponent is four, short wavelengths scatter far more than long ones.
+The arithmetic is worth doing rather than asserting: for blue at 450 nm against red at 650 nm, the ratio is (650/450) to the fourth power, which is about 4.4 — blue is scattered roughly four and a half times more strongly than red.
+That scattered blue is the veil of luminance filling the space between camera and distant subject, washing out far detail and lightening shadows at the horizon.

 When the Effect Serves the Image